Make Your Own Rice Heat Pack With a Crochet Cover

 Lastly, I stitched a wee flower in the corner.
 I made the flower using this pattern, with a 4mm hook and the same yarn as the rest of the bag.

 Now for the rice pouch to go inside.
-You will definitely need to make a fabric pouch to hold the rice, unless you want to start finding rice all over your house.
+You will definitely need to make a fabric pouch to go inside your cover and hold the rice, unless you want to start finding grains of rice all over your house.

 Cut two identical rectangles of fabric that are a touch smaller than the finished crocheted pouch.

-With your needle and thread (or if you’re all fancy and have a sewing machine, use that) stitch your two rectangles together around three and a half sides.
-Be sure to leave the opening, so you can fill the bag in rice.
+With your needle and thread (or sewing machine, if you have one) stitch your two rectangles together around three and a half sides.
+Be sure to leave the opening, so you can fill the bag with rice.

 How much rice you use is a personal preference thing.
 I like for the bag to be a generous three quarters full, so the finished product doesn’t flop around too much.
 Fill the bag with as much rice as you like, then stitch up the opening in the bag.

 Slot the rice pouch into the crochet pouch and flip the flap closed.
 And you’re done!
-Enjoy your new crochet wheat bag.
+Enjoy your new crochet rice bag.

 I take the inside rice bag out and put that in the microwave on its own, as I’ve found the cotton yarn gets a bit sweaty, for lack of a better word, when I put it in the microwave.

-One minute is plenty of time — you don’t want to overdo it and burn yourself!
+One minute is plenty of time—you don’t want to overdo it and burn yourself!
 Also, I have heard about these sorts of heat packs causing fires in people’s homes, so that’s another reason not to overdo it.
 Start at 30 seconds and if it’s not warm enough, put it back in until you’re happy.
-Be sensible; if the bag is so hot you can’t touch it, set it on the bench or put it in the fridge for a bit before putting it in your bed.
+Be sensible; if the bag is so hot you can’t touch it, let it cool for a bit before putting it in your bed.